BenjaminSRussell/Data-visualizer/datasets/README.md

 - `comparison_grouped_bar/` — Regional revenue split by channel.
 - `distribution_violin/` — Segment scores showcasing varied distribution shapes.
 - `relationship_cluster_scatter/` — Customer metrics for clustering demonstrations.
+- `sample_words.csv` — Ten random tokens used in tests to confirm validation errors appear when data is incompatible.

 When adding a new visualization:
 1. Create a subdirectory named after the visualization key.